-Providing support for shortening or lengthening the columns of a double spread means that if the active node a represents a column break for the last column k on a double spread, then the calculation of $Q{a,b}^{k+1}$ in the main loop needs to be done 3 times with different values for the height of column k + 1, namely C{k+1} and $C{k+1} \pm variation$ and we can only deactivate a once Q is ∞ for all different column heights.
-Furthermore, for column k + 1 we now need to
+Providing support for shortening or lengthening the columns of a double spread means that if the active node a represents a column break for the last column k on a double spread, then the calculation of Q{ab}^{k+1} in the main loop needs to be done 3 times with different values for the height

-26This is the case for Q in the base algorithm as it only takes C_k as column related input.
-In the double spread extension the variant height V_a and implicitly the column type T_a (which is a function of k) are additional inputs to Q and so individual active nodes need to be maintained for any combination of their values.
-Here collapsing could happen for all columns that share the same type and the same height variation value.
+^{¶¶¶}This is the case for Q in the base algorithm as it only takes C_k as column-related input.
+In the double spread extension, the variant height V_a and, implicitly, the column type T_a (which is a function of k) are additional inputs to Q and so individual active nodes need to be maintained for any combination of their values.
+Here, collapsing could happen for all columns that share the same type and the same height variation value.

-FIGURE 9.
-Double spread support (Phase 3)
+FIGURE 9 Double spread support (Phase 3)

-generate a new active node for each combination of k + 1, $C{k+1} + variation$ for which there exists a feasible candidate.
+of column k+1, namely, C{k+1} and $C{k+1} \pm variation$ and we can only deactivate a once Q is ∞ for all different column heights.
+Furthermore, for column k+1, we now need to generate a new active node for each combination of k+1, $C{k+1} + variation$ for which there exists a feasible candidate.

 On the other hand, if such a new active node a' has been created for column k + 1, then whatever height has been used for column k + 1 needs to be reused when evaluating $Q{a',b'}^{k+2}$ for some breakpoint b'.
-And the same happens for all further columns of that spread.
-Thus the target height as input to f is no longer just depending on the current column but also on the situation on previous column(s).
+In addition, the same happens for all further columns of that spread.
+Thus, the target height as input to f is no longer just depending on the current column but also on the situation on previous column(s).
 It can be varied if we are starting a new spread or it needs to be whatever the previous column was if we are on any other column of the spread.

-To support this efficiently, we extend the active node data structure to keep track of the type of column T_a that will start at a (i.e., a function of k) and the amount of height adjustment V_a that should be used on that column.27 Then, at the point in the algorithm where we are generating new active nodes from feasible candidates (see Figure 9) we check the type of column that has started by the current active node a and ended at the current breakpoint as follows:
+To support this efficiently, we extend the active node data structure to keep track of the type of column T_a that will start at a (ie, a function of k) and the amount of height adjustment V_a that should be used on that column.^{####} Then, at the point in the algorithm where we are generating new active nodes from feasible candidates (see Figure 9), we check the type of column that has started by the current active node a and ended at the current breakpoint as follows.

 - If $T_a = last$, then the next column has flexibility and can be run a line long or short.
-We model this by generating at this point not one but three new active nodes that are identical except for the variation amount V_a to be used on the next column: This is set to 0, or $\pm baselineskip$, respectively. - If on the other hand $T_a \neq last$, then the variation amount is predetermined by the value specified in the active node a that was used in the feasible candidate.
-For each group of feasible candidates (with the same value of k and V_a) we therefore generate a single new active node a' and set $V{a'} = V_a$.
+We model this by generating at this point not 1 but 3 new active nodes that are identical except for the variation amount V_a to be used on the next column: This is set to 0, or $\pm baselineskip$, respectively. - If, on the other hand, $T_a \neq last$, then the variation amount is predetermined by the value specified in the active node a that was used in the feasible candidate.
+For each group of feasible candidates (with the same value of k and V_a), we therefore generate a single new active node a' and set $V{a'} = V_a$.